frdedynamics/ADA526/docs/How-to Guides/dynamixel.md

 Make sure to read the section [How-to Assemble](https://emanual.robotis.com/docs/en/dxl/x/xm430-w350/#how-to-assemble) carefully!
 Make sure you use screws of correct size and length. **Do not tighten screws deeper than 3mm into the side tabs on the motor.**
 When mounting stuff to the servo horn, make sure the screws do not touch the motor housing.

+The technical drawings of the motors as well as CAD-models, can be found in the [Drawings](https://emanual.robotis.com/docs/en/dxl/x/xm430-w350/#drawings) section.
+For importing the CAD files, download the ```.stp```- file and upload it into your Fusion project.